haddocking/haddocking.github.io/education/HADDOCK24/RNA-Pol-III/index.md

 From MS, we have experimentally determined cross-links between the various domains.
 We have only kept  here  the inter-domain cross-links relevant for  this tutorial.
 The cross-links are taken from ([Ferber et al. 2016](https://www.nature.com/articles/nmeth.3838){:target="_blank"}.
 These are the files present in the `disvis` directory.
-As an example here are the cross-links identified between the Pol-III core (chain A here) and C31 (chain F):
+As an example here are the cross-links identified between the Pol III core (chain A here) and C31 (chain F):

 <pre style="background-color:#DAE4E7">
 A  143 CB F 179 CB 0.0 30.0